-Another one of our favorite castles in Liechtenstein Castle, which is just over 2 hours away.
-If you looking for a castle hotel in Germany head to Burg Satzvey we spent one night here and it was just over $100 a night.
-If you have time put these two castles on your Germany road trip.
+Another one of our favorite castles is Liechtenstein Castle, which is just over 2 hours away.
+If you looking for a castle hotel in Germany, head to Burg Satzvey.
+We spent one night here, and it was just over $100 a night.
+If you have time, put these two castles on your Germany road trip.

 Things to do near Schloss Mespelbrunn

 Visit the romantic Road – Mespelbrunn Castle is close to one of the main starting points to the Romantic Road in Germany – Wurzburg.
 This famous road should be part of your itinerary if you love castles and picture-perfect little German towns!

 Stay in a Castle – Very close by to this amazing castle is another castle where you can actually sleep in.
-The best part is that it’s cheaper than most hotels and you can rent it on Airbnb.
-Save $40 off your booking.
+The best part is that it’s cheaper than most hotels and you can rent it on Vrbo.